Haparanda Line: History

 The branch line from Morjärv towards Kalix was built in 1961.
 Traffic between Karungi and Övertorneå was discontinued in 1984, and the line was torn up soon thereafter.
 In 1986 a more direct route was built between Övermorjärv and Östra Flakaträsk, bypassing the Räktjärv station.
 The old line along with one bridge was demolished soon after the new shortcut was built; however, the old line is still visible on many Swedish maps.

 Passenger traffic ceased in 1992.
 The connection to the Finnish trains was already broken in 1988 when the Haparanda–Tornio–Kemi trains were discontinued.
 There was a test with tourist traffic between Boden–Haparanda in the summer of 2000.

 During the period 2007 to 2012, the line from Buddbyn (near Boden Central Station) to Morjärv and Kalix was upgraded, and an alternate route from Kalix to Haparanda was built.
 The line was electrified in the same time.
 The old line from Morjärv over Karungi to Haparanda was abandoned in 2012.
 In 2013, the European Train Control System (level 2) signalling system was introduced on the line.

 In 2020, Norrtåg applied to start passenger services from Luleå and Boden to Haparanda.
 Construction on platforms for passengers had begun by May 2020 in Haparanda and Kalix.
 The platforms were completed by January 2021.
 Passenger services restarted on 1 April 2021, including one weekday round trip to/from Umeå.
 A new railway station was built in Kalix.

 Due to issues with train coverage, supplemental buses were proposed between Haparanda and Luleå.
 There were problems with delays and cancelations for passenger train services; it was reported that only six out of ten scheduled trains in 2022 ran.

-Future

-Works are being performed in order to resume passenger traffic to Finland.
-Service is expected to begin in 2027 at the earliest.